ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Office 365 is a global service which is offered in many different physical regions.
 Choosing a region to store data is required to ensure that the data of the Agency does not get transferred or stored offshore.

-Office 365 tenant residency is critical when setting up the Agency’s Office 365 tenant.
+Office 365 tenant residency is critical when setting up the Agency's Office 365 tenant.
 The region where the Office 365 tenant is set up determines where the data is store.
 Details of Office 365 data residency can be found from [Microsoft's site](https://products.office.com/en-au/where-is-your-data-located).

-Office 365 tenant data residency consideration is required to ensure the Agency’s Office 365 tenant is created and data is stored in Australia.
+Office 365 tenant data residency consideration is required to ensure the Agency's Office 365 tenant is created and data is stored in Australia.

 Table 6 Office 365 Region Design Decisions for all agencies and implementation types.